joshuaguerin/doqmnt/README.md

 # doqmnt - Auto-documentation in Emacs for programmers.
 Doqmnt (pronounced: "document") is a free library for Emacs that assists with source code documentation for programmers.

 Currently doqmnt only supports a pre-configured doxygen format.
-We hope to upate this later to include more documentation standards (e.g., Javadoc), and more flexible formatting of documentation.
+We hope to update this later to include more documentation standards (e.g., Javadoc), and more flexible formatting of documentation.

 ## Motivation
 It was developed by Joshua T. Guerin, Ph.D. and Kathleen Ericson, Ph.D. at the University of Tennessee at Martin for use in our programming course.
 Our hope is to aid in the documentation/development process by reducing overall keystrokes and workload of creating documentation.